alexandermendes/react-duplicate-resource-monitor/README.md

 ## Browser Support

-This package will not work on IE unless you [polyfill](https://github.com/fastly/performance-observer-polyfill) `PerformanceObserver`.
+This package will not work for IE unless you [polyfill `PerformanceObserver`](https://github.com/fastly/performance-observer-polyfill).

 ## Build setup